Grayson Sinclair: Storylines

 Grayson and Katie become an item, which complicates matters as she is Grayson and Perdy's surrogate and decides she wants to keep the baby and raise it with Grayson.
 Perdy attacks Katie, almost causing a miscarriage.
 Grayson tells Matthew who promptly throws Perdy out.
-Following Katie's discharge from hospital, Perdita tells her about Grayson's bisexuality, which Katie refeuses to believe but Grayson admits it, to the shock of Katie but Katie accepts.
+Following Katie's discharge from hospital, Perdita tells her about Grayson's bisexuality, which Katie refuses to believe but Grayson admits it, to the shock of Katie but Katie accepts.
 Following a scan, Grayson and Katie tell Diane that the baby will be a boy and Perdita loses control and has to be restrained by Paul and Jonny.
 When Grayson admits that he and Paul had sex, Perdy attacks him and is arrested as a result.
 Grayson takes out a restraining order against his wife, who leaves.

 When Katie tries to flee after worrying that neither Grayson nor Perdy will be able to provide the baby with a stable upbringing.
 Grayson is incensed and demands custody of the baby.
 Katie, is able to get away thanks to Johnny but goes into labour in the car.
 Matthew and Perdy assist Katie in getting the baby away from Grayson and Perdy leaves with the baby and £20,000 Grayson had given Katie to help her mother.
 When Grayson gets to the hospital, he tells the staff to report his son being kidnapped but after Katie tells them she was just to surrogate and Perdy is the mother, they call Perdy to confirm and she asks them not tell Grayson where they are.
 Grayson falls into despair and drinks heavily.
-Grayson goes out cruising, but is arrestend and charged with indecent behaviour and released.
+Grayson goes out cruising, but is arrested and charged with indecent behaviour and released.
 A desperate, drunken Grayson locks himself and Victoria and demands the whereabouts of his wife and child.
 Katie escapes and is spotted by Paul and Diane.
 Grayson thinks they are on his side but is proven wrong when Paul punches him for causing problems in his relationship with Jonny.
-A number of villagers witness this and Grayson ostracized and makes a warning he will be back.
+A number of villagers witness this and Grayson is ostracized and makes a warning he will be back.

 Grayson returns in September taking Katie hostage again and this time, arch-enemy Matthew, too.
 He once again demands to know where Perdy is but they refuse.
 Grayson threatens to shoot Matthew but Katie still will not give him any information.
 Matthew's brothers Jimmy (Nick Miles) and Carl King (Tom Lister) arrive later and he takes them hostage too.
 They try to calm him down but Grayson sneers at Carl for being a part-time father.
 Furious, Carl walks towards Grayson, calling his bluff and is shot in the process.
 Carl is relatively unhurt, Jimmy and Matthew tackle Grayson while Katie grabs the gun and is prepared to shoot Grayson but Matthew tells her not to.
 Katie then calls for an ambulance and Grayson attempts to flee but is arrested in the process.
 Before he is taken away, Matthew gives Grayson a photo of Perdy had sent of her and the baby.